 In the shop

 H. Richard Hicks was raised in Sarasota, Florida, and lived in Tallahassee, FL, Urbana, IL, Pittsburgh, PA, and Oak Ridge TN.
 Hicks retired in 2000 and moved to Staunton, VA, with his wife Jane.
-Hicks has four grown step-children and four grandkids.
+Hicks has four grown step-children and seven grandkids.
 He has taken up furniture making as his retirement interest.

 Professional career (computational physics, management):